Tree Products

 Select options

 This grafted apple will give you a tree with excellent disease resistance and an abundance of apples at a very young age.
-Arkansas black apple has shown extreme resistance to apple scab, cedar apple rust, and fireblight in a no-spray situation.
+In a no-spray situation, Arkansas black apple has shown extreme resistance to apple scab, cedar apple rust, and fireblight.
 I have seen some powdery mildew in a situation where moisture is excessive, like in a tree tube.
-I have never had an issue when growing the tree in a fence.
-It's an early producing standard-sized apple with a great taste.
+I have never had an issue when growing a tree in a fence.
+It's an early-producing standard-sized apple with a great taste.
 This tree will begin dropping in late October and continue through November, with a few lingering into December.
 The main drop here in Pennsylvania occurs in the first three weeks of November.
 These apples are great for fresh eating out of hand during this time.
-The apple is crisp, with a great-tasting juicy flavor, and one of my favorites to eat myself.
-Arkansas Black is a very productive apple tree producing a great apple annually.
+The apple is crisp, has a great juicy flavor, and is one of my favorites.
+Arkansas Black is a very productive apple tree, producing a great apple annually.
 This tree will reach a mature height of 20'+.
 Plant Hardiness zones 5-8.

 Only available in 2-yr trees.